Documentation Index Fetch the complete documentation index at: https://docs.assesskit.com/llms.txt

 Feedback text: "You pressed ${response}.
 The correct answer was ${correctKey}."

-Conditional feedback: (If supported by advanced features)
+(If supported by advanced features)

 If correct: "Correct! ${word} was the right answer."